The Oriana Artistic Team

 Today, our current artistic team, led by Fay Baker, imparts to us a wealth of musical knowledge and education, drives performance excellence and continues to provide life-changing musical experiences to Oriana members.
 Our valued Artistic Team is adding to the heritage that has been handed down to them, and are creating an enduring legacy for future generations.

-Oriana has recently adopted a new operational model in the management of Music Direction for the choir.
+A few years ago Oriana adopted a new operational model in the management of Music Direction for the choir.
 Seasonal Music Directors are appointed for each of the three major performance seasons in the calendar year.

 Fay studied piano and cello at the Royal Academy of Music in London, obtaining the qualifications of LRAM and ARCM.

 She and her family moved to Australia in 1978 and, after an initial career as a string teacher in Brisbane, joined the Queensland Conservatorium of Music and the University of Queensland as a vocal and choral accompanist.
 She accompanied the University Chamber Singers, the Conservatorium Singers, the Conservatorium Chorus and the Brisbane Chorale for several years.
 Fay was Senior Repetiteur for Opera Queensland for seven years before moving up to the Sunshine Coast.

 Fay was the official accompanist and assistant conductor of the Sunshine Coast Choral Society for about 5 years.
 She retired briefly from choral accompanying before joining the award-winning Sunshine Coast Oriana Choir, firstly as a singer and then as the official accompanist and assistant conductor.
 She was also the founding accompanist of the University of the Sunshine Coast Singers.
 She retired from this position recently.

 In December, 2016, Fay was honoured to be the first person awarded Life Membership of the Sunshine Coast Oriana Choir.
 She was also awarded the Medal of the Order of Australia for her services to choral music in the 2020 Queen's Birthday Honours.